A Cardinality Minimization Approach to Security-Constrained Economic Dispatch: Difference-of-Convex Approximation

 \subsection{Solution Method}

 The problem \eqref{prob:aCMP} has a difference-of-convex objective function and convex constraints.
-A popular approach to solve a problem with such structure is to apply difference-of-convex algorithm (DCA).
-Introduced by Le Thi and Phan \cite{PhamHoiAn97}, the DCA iteratively solves a convex program which is given by a local approximation of the objective function.
+A popular approach to solve a problem with such structure is to apply DCA.
+Introduced by Le Thi and Pham Dinh \cite{PhamHoiAn97}, the DCA iteratively solves a convex program which is given by a local approximation of the objective function.
 At each iteration, the algorithm linearizes concave components of the objective function using the current point, and solves the resulting convex problem producing decreasing sequence of iterates.

 Employing DCA to solve the problem \eqref{prob:aCMP}, we linearize each concave part of the objective given by $\phi_\varepsilon(\cdot; \cdot)$.
-For better presentation of the algorithm, let us denote $g$ and $h$ for the two functions shown in the definition of $\phi(\cdot;\cdot)$ in \eqref{def:phi}, i.e.,
+For ease of presentation of the algorithm, let us denote $g$ and $h$ for the two functions shown in the definition of $\phi(\cdot;\cdot)$ in \eqref{def:phi}, i.e.,

 Given a current point $f_{ij}^k$ at the $k$-th iteration, we approximate the latter function using its subgradient.